Clement-Z4RM/GLIBChecker/README.md

 ## ✨ Features

 #### Ignore files, functions,...:

+Add "glibchecker-ignore" at the end of a line to ignore the function on this line.

-Set `GLIBCHECKER_IGNORE` environment variable with files, function,... like this:
+You can also set `GLIBCHECKER_IGNORE` environment variable with files, function,... like this:
 ```bash
 GLIBCHECKER_IGNORE="./src/Foo.cpp" glibchecker foo
 ```